ibm-cloud-docs/image-templates/boot-vsi-image.md

 2. From the **Devices** menu, select **Device List**.
 3. From the Device List, click the virtual server that you want to start from an ISO template.
 4. On the Device Details page for the virtual server, select **Actions > Boot from Image**.
-5. Click **Boot from this Image** for the desired image
+5. Click **Boot from this Image** for the wanted image

-  Toggle between public and private images by using the drop-down feature above the image list.
+  Toggle between public and private images by using the drop-down selection feature.
   {:tip}

 6. Click **Boot from Image** to boot the device by using the selected image.
 Click **Close** to cancel the action.